meteor/meteor/packages/logic-solver/README.md

 #### Logic.Solution#getFormula()

-Returns a Formula (or Term) stating that the variables are assigned according to this Solution.
-The Formula is only suitable for use by the Solver instance that produced this Solution instance.
+Creates a Formula (or Term) which can be used to require, or forbid, that variables are assigned to the exact values they have in this Solution.

 To find all solutions to a logic problem: